- Entertainment and Media»

 I must admit, I haven’t really followed ‘Madam Secretary’.
 I’ve heard about it before but I’ve never really found the time to watch even a single episode until now.
 When the Philippine Embassy in Washington DC takes time out of its busy schedule to slam the latest episode of the aforementioned TV show, as a true-blue Filipino, I have to check it out to make sense of the uproar.

-To the uninitiated, ‘Madam Secretary’ is an American political drama television series about a top U.S. diplomat.
+‘Madam Secretary’ is an American political drama television series about a top U.S. diplomat.
 It stars Tea Leoni as Elizabeth Mccord, an ex-college professor/CIA analyst turned Secretary of State; a job offered to her by President Conrad Dalton (Keith Carradine) after the mysterious death of her predecessor

 It’s based on current global events but it’s in no way, a factual representation of them.
 That’s why I’m a bit confused as to why the Philippine government can’t separate fact from fiction.
 I understand that it hits pretty much close to home as the latest episode entitled ‘Break in Diplomacy’ centered around an unconventional newly-elected Philippine President named Datu Andrada (Joel de la Fuente) who out of nowhere, made inappropriate advances towards Mccord during their meeting in Manila to discuss his refusal to join the Asia-Pacific territory treaty in Singapore.
 Instinctively, Mccord punched Adrada in the nose which left him bloodied and subsequently triggered a fresh diplomatic crisis.

 “I clobbered a world leader instead of saving a major regional agreement.”
 Mccord confessed in the teaser.